bbauska/zombiePolitics/README.md

 ters, the notion of the child as symbol of adult responsibility and the hopeful future once symbolized by the figure of the child are disappearing from American life.
-Children now worry about how they can help their parents get ajob, make a mort­ gage payment, and simply afford to get food for a meal.
+Children now worry about how they can help their parents get ajob, make a mort­ gage payment, and simply afford to get food for a meal.</p>

-We now live in a country in which the pervasive and all-embracing reach of a reactionary, racist, and greed-driven politics has reached its endpoint and reveals its own arrogance and cruelty every day in the suffering of those individuals, children, and families shipwrecked by the recklessness of a society that only believes in
+<p>We now live in a country in which the pervasive and all-embracing reach of a
+reactionary, racist, and greed-driven politics has reached its endpoint and reveals its own arrogance and cruelty every day in the suffering of those individuals, children, and families shipwrecked by the recklessness of a society that only believes in